Frequently Asked Questions (FAQ) - Office of Student Services

 Q. How do I drop a class?

 You can drop a class online via your WebAdvisor account or by submitting an Add/Drop Form to Admissions and Records.
 It isn’t necessary to drop a class both via WebAdvisor and by submitting an Add/Drop Form; one or the other is sufficient.
-Be sure to drop by the deadlines posted in the Academic Calendar/ Per California Education Code students are not able to drop classes after the 75% point of the class.
+Be sure to drop by the deadlines posted in the Academic Calendar and printed Class Schedule.
+Per California Education Code students are not able to drop classes after the 75% point of the class.

 Q. When does registration begin each term?